 “As part of our goal to offer people around the world the opportunity to connect and share on mobile devices, we’re excited to confirm that we recently signed an agreement to acquire Snaptu,” Facebook said in a statement at the time.
 “Snaptu is a startup run by a highly innovative collection of engineers and entrepreneurs, who we already work closely with, to offer a Facebook mobile application for feature phones.
 As part of Facebook, Snaptu’s team and technology will enable us to deliver an even better mobile experience on feature phones more quickly.”

 In 2013, Facebook purchased Parse in a deal worth $85 million, The Wall Street Journal reported.
-The company specialized in building mobile applications across different operating systems and was acquired by Facebook to “enable developers to rapidly build apps that span mobile platforms and devices,” Facebook’s head of platform Douglas Purdy said in a blog post.
+The company specialized in building mobile applications across different operating systems and was acquired by Facebook to “enable developers to rapidly build apps that span mobile platforms and devices,” Facebook’s then head of platform Douglas Purdy said in a blog post.

-“Parse makes this possible by allowing developers to work with native objects that provide back-end services for data storage, notifications, user management and more,” said Purdy in the post.
+“Parse makes this possible by allowing developers to work with native objects that provide back-end services for data storage, notifications, user management and more,” Purdy said in the post.
 “This removes the need to manage servers and a complex infrastructure, so you can simply focus on building great user experiences.”

 In January 2016, Kevin Lacker, the co-founder of Parse, announced that the company would be shutting down.